BretStateham/FlySimExpress/Labs/flysimexpress-03.md

-# 03 - Deploy the Code to the Development Board
+# 03 - Deploy Your Function Code to Azure